 Full Admission to the College of Business

 Declaring a business major does not guarantee full admission to the College of Business.
-You must formally apply for full admission to the College of Business by submitting an application for admission during the semester in which you are completing the lower-level B.B.A. core courses.
+Students must formally apply for full admission to the College of Business by submitting an application for admission during the semester in which they are completing the lower-level B.B.A. core courses.

 Students are formally admitted into the College of Business as a B.B.A. degree seeking major and permitted to register for COB 300.
 Integrated Functional Systems when the following requirements are met: